Vaso Čubrilović: Assassination of Archduke Franz Ferdinand and World War I

 Čubrilović had been a member of Young Bosnia prior to the outbreak of World War I. He and his older brother were involved in the conspiracy to assassinate of Archduke Franz Ferdinand on 28 June 1914.
 The younger Čubrilović was the youngest of the conspirators.
 He was arrested by the Austro-Hungarian authorities in Bosanska Dubica on 3 July.
 The main conspirators were tried in a military prison in Sarajevo.
 The state attorney charged twenty-two of the accused with high treason and murder and three with complicity to commit murder.
 The trial began on 12 October and lasted until 23 October. Čubrilović was only 17 years and six months old at the time.
 The Čubrilović brothers, Ivo Kranjčević and Neđo Kerović were defended by the lawyer Rudolf Zistler.
 At the trial, Čubrilović stated that the mistreatment of South Slavs by the Habsburgs motivated him to take part in the plot.
 "I can state that the monarchy is ruled by the Germans and the Magyars while the Slavs are oppressed," he said.
 Asked if he identified as a Serb or a Croat, Čubrilović declared himself a Serbo-Croat.
 "It means I don't consider myself solely a Serb," he explained, "but that I must work for Croatia as well as for Serbia."
 Though the trial ended on 23 October, sentencing did not occur until five days later. Čubrilović was convicted of treason and given a sixteen-year sentence.
 He had initially been sentenced to ten years' imprisonment.
 When asked his religious beliefs, he identified as an atheist, prompting the judges to add another three years.
 A further three were added after he refused to express remorse for the Archduke's death and blamed Austria-Hungary for starting the war.
 His brother Veljko was sentenced to death and hanged.

 Čubrilović was initially sent to serve out his sentence in Zenica prison.
 On 2 March, he and some of his co-conspirators were relocated to the Möllersdorf military prison, near Vienna.
 They were re-tried in Travnik on 14 June 1915, and had several years added to their sentences. Čubrilović was subsequently moved back to Möllersdorf.
 On 13 September 1917, the authorities decided to move almost all the surviving conspirators to Zenica prison.
 He remained imprisoned in Zenica until the end of the war.

+A lengthy extract from a letter written to his sisters in 1918 while in jail in Zenica has been published in the book "A War in Words".
+In the letter, Čubrilović described the assassination in detail, expresses his admiration for Gavrilo Princip, describing him as "the coolest, the best mentally prepared". Čubrilović also states that "Ferdinand had paid his due."

 Interwar period

-The Expulsion of the Albanians, Cubrilovic,1937.
-Belgrade.

-At a time when Germany can expel tens of thousands of Jews and Russia can shift millions of people from one part of the continent to another, the evacuation of a few hundred thousand Albanians will not set off a world war.
-Be this as it may, decision-makers should know ahead of time what they want and unfalteringly pursue those goals, regardless of possible international repercussions.